codeclimate/codeclimate-rubocop/config/contents/bundler/gem_filename.md

-This cop verifies that a project contains Gemfile or gems.rb file and correct associated lock file based on the configuration.
+Verifies that a project contains Gemfile or gems.rb file and correct associated lock file based on the configuration.

 ### Example: EnforcedStyle: Gemfile (default)